- This event has passed.

 38th Annual Employment Law Update – Special Virtual Edition

 October 27, 2022

-As many return to their workplaces, the path ahead may not be the same as we remembered.
-The Virtual 37th Annual Employment Law Update will highlight recent changes to the law and what employers can expect as we forge ahead to a new normal.
-This seminar will guide employers on a broad array of new employment laws.
-Our popular K&C Answer Booth will be back in operation to allow attendees to ask any and all employment law questions.
+Though many employees have returned to the office, the office may not be the same as it was before the pandemic.
+The virtual 38th Annual Employment Law Update will help employers deal with changes brought about by the pandemic and new employment laws.
+We will highlight recommended practices and liability avoidance tips.
+Our popular K&C Answer Booth will be back to allow attendees to ask any and all employment law questions.
 Legal, practical, and government agency perspectives will all be presented with an emphasis on practical guidance.
-Attendees can also earn up to 5 credit hours toward PHR and SPHR recertification through the Human Resource Certification Institute (HRCI) and 5 PPCs toward SHRM-CP or SHRM-SCP.
+Attendees can also earn up to 6 credit hours toward PHR and SPHR recertification through the Human Resource Certification Institute (HRCI) and 5 PDCs toward SHRM-CP or SHRM-SCP.

-Virtual attendees will receive an overview of what to expect during the day and a summary of their workshop choices.
-We will also have a little fun watching a round-up of embarrassing viral meeting fails and a brief recap of the biggest legal changes facing Virginia employers.
+Attendees will receive an overview of what to expect during the day and a summary of their workshop choices.
+Our own “Employment Doctor” will present a quick round-up of the biggest legal changes from the past year.